A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Conclusions and open problems

-induces an isomorphism between the $(1,1)-$Steinhaus triangles (resp. $(1,1)-$Pascal triangles) and the $(-1,1)-$Steinhaus triangles (resp. $(-1,1)-$Pascal triangles), which conserves the multiplicity.
-Similarly, the rotation of $240$ degrees, which assigns to a sequence $(a_j)_{0\leq j\leq m-1}$, of length $m$ in $\Zn$, the sequence
+induces an isomorphism between $(0,1,1)$-Steinhaus triangles (resp. $(0,1,1)$-Pascal triangles) and $(0,-1,1)$-Steinhaus triangles (resp. $(0,-1,1)$-Pascal triangles), which conserves multiplicity.
+Similarly, the rotation of $240$ degrees, which assigns to a sequence $(a_j)_{0\leq j\leq m-1}$ of length $m$ in $\Zn$ the sequence